Corian vs. Granite: Better Countertop Option?

 Maintenance: Corian vs. Granite

 Corian countertops are very easy to maintain.
 This is one of the main factors that make the surfaces appealing.
 To clean your Corian surfaces, all you will need is warm soapy water.
 Never use any sort of abrasive cleaner on a Corian countertop, backsplash or other surface, however.
-Doing so is one of the few things that can damage Corian products.
+Doing so is one of the few things that can damage the surfaces.
 Since it is non-porous, you will not have to seal a Corian countertop.
 Its non-porous quality also helps the material stand up well to household hazards.

 Seams: Corian vs. Granite